 We have a nationwide team of counsellors and psychotherapists who can work with adults, children, individuals, families and couples.

 Some common problems that our therapists help with include:

 - Anxiety, stress, phobias and OCD

 Do psychotherapy and counselling help?

 Research has shown that talking therapies are hugely effective and many studies have shown they are as effective as antidepressants and more likely to help long term.

-Clients normally meet their therapist for 50 minutes or an hour every week, for several weeks.
-The number of weeks depends on the individual, for some 6 sessions may be enough, for others 20 and some people stay in therapy for several years.
+- Duration - clients normally meet their therapist for 50 minutes or an hour every week, for several weeks running.
+The number of weeks depends on the individual, for some 6 sessions may be enough, for others, 20 might be better and some people stay in therapy for several years.
 Your counsellor or therapist will guide you on this.

 Lots of people get confused about this and no wonder as there is much debate on this subject between psychotherapists and counsellors themselves!